vandre-sales/meliva-ds/docs/docs/components/card.md

 ### Card with Footer

 Footers can be used to display actions, summaries, or other relevant content.
-Use the `with-footer` attribute to add a footer to the card.
+If using SSR, you need to also use the `with-footer` attribute to add a footer to the card (if not, it is added automatically).

 ```html {.example}
 <wa-card with-footer class="card-footer">